Homepage / Excursion Guides / Thrill Seeker's Guide to Big Sky in Summer: Ziplining, Rafting & More

 Indoor Climbing: BASE Community Center

-When the weather doesn't cooperate or you're just starting out, head to the climbing wall at BASE Community Center in Big Sky Town Center.
+When the weather doesn't cooperate or you're learning to climb, head to the climbing wall at BASE Community Center in Big Sky Town Center.
 It's perfect for practicing technique in a controlled environment.
 Rentals are available for shoes and harnesses, so you don't need to bring your own gear.

 The Via Ferrata at Big Sky Resort